 Once women are approved for parole and released, they are picked up at the prison by Cornerstone staff and arrive with nothing more than a brown paper bag of release items and documents.
 They are taken to Cornerstone where basic needs are met.
 Residents live onsite with 24/7 staff supervision.
 Each lady receives a $20 gift card to Walmart along with a trip to Rebecca’s House of Hope, our donation hub, to receive a wardrobe provided by donors near and far.
 The staff works alongside each lady to obtain necessary documents for employment.
 Transportation for interviews and secured jobs are provided.
 Ladies are supervised by the local parole office during their stay.
 When dental, medical, or mental needs arise, ladies are encouraged to make their own appointments, yet Cornerstone provides the mode of transportation.
 Women are required to reside at Cornerstone for a minimum of 90 days.
 However, some ladies choose to stay longer because they enjoy the family environment and desire continued accountability.

 One goal of Cornerstone is to partner with the state to reduce the startling recidivism rate of over 50%.
 Most women return to the same environments and associations resulting in a cycle of repeated destructive decisions.
 For those who want a change, the opportunity is given to them.

 Cornerstone’s ministry thrives under the guidance of their Board of Directors.
-There are three avenues through which the organization financially operates: donations 66%, ACC state funding 12%, and onsite resident and subsidized housing rent 22%.
+There are four avenues through which the organization financially operates: donations 66%, ACC state funding 12%, onsite resident 11%, and subsidized housing rent 11%.
 The team of Cornerstone recognizes that God is ultimately the Initiator, Provider, and Sustainer of this ministry.
 Our desire is to see women surrender to Christ and follow His plan for their life.

 Cornerstone Transitional Housing Ministry, Inc.